Henrico County, Virginia: National politics

-From the 1950s until the 2000s, Henrico County was solidly Republican in presidential elections, and was considered a classic bastion of suburban conservatism.
+From the 1950s until the early 2000s, Henrico County was solidly Republican in presidential elections, and was considered a classic bastion of suburban conservatism.
 However, Barack Obama won the county in 2008, becoming the first Democrat to do so since Harry Truman in 1948, and it has voted for the Democratic nominee in every subsequent presidential election.
 Mirroring the shift towards Democrats seen in many affluent suburban counties across the country, Joe Biden won Henrico County by nearly 30 points in 2020.

 Law enforcement

 The Henrico County Sheriff's Office and Henrico County Police are Henrico County's county-level law enforcement agencies.
-Thomas Dale led the county militia and was the first law enforcement officer in the county: the Sheriff's department considers him the first Sheriff of Henrico County.
+Thomas Dale led the county militia and was the first law enforcement officer in the county: the sheriff's department considers him the first sheriff of Henrico County.
 The county police were founded in 1915.
-In 1938, the board of supervisors put the police under the direct control of the county manager, rather than under the Sheriff.
+In 1938, the board of supervisors put the police under the direct control of the county manager, rather than under the sheriff.

 The elected Sheriff's primary duties are managing the jail, court security, and the service of civil process.
 In 1880, the first courthouse and jail was constructed and housed the Sheriff's Office and Jail until 1980.
 In 1980, in the need for a more technological advanced and more spacious area, the Jail West at the Henrico County Government Complex was constructed.
 In 1996, Henrico's Sheriff's Office opened Jail East in New Kent County.

 The Henrico County Police Division is fully accredited by the Commission for Accreditation of Law Enforcement Agencies and Virginia Law Enforcement Professional Standards Commission.

 Fire and EMS

 The Division of Fire is responsible for fire suppression, emergency medical services, hazardous materials response, technical rescue, water rescue, fire prevention, fire investigation, public education, disaster preparedness and emergency management.
 The Henrico County Fire Department includes 548 members, of whom 526 are sworn firefighters.
 The division operates 68 fire apparatus at 20 community fire stations.
 The division is rated ISO class 1.

 Additionally, the department encompasses several specialized units, including a Water Rescue Team, Technical Rescue Team, Hazardous Incident Team, and special events resources.
 In 2014, the Division of Fire responded to 41,759 emergency incidents.

+The department was awarded the 2024 Governor's Fire Service Award by Glenn Youngkin, who, in a press release, praised it for its work in training and regional partnerships, particularly in supporting statewide training events.